-- 13.2 The Council also have powers to serve injunctive proceedings, to take direct action to remedy breaches and to prosecute for non-compliance where it is in the public interest and deemed necessary. - 13.3 The Council will comply with the provisions of the Police and Criminal Evidence Act 1984 when interviewing persons suspected of a criminal offence and with the Criminal Procedures and Investigations Act 1996 and Section 222 of the Local Government Act 1972, when carrying out prosecutions.
+The Council also have powers to serve injunctive proceedings, to take direct action to remedy breaches and to prosecute for non-compliance where it is in the public interest and deemed necessary.

+The Council will comply with the provisions of the Police and Criminal Evidence Act 1984 when interviewing persons suspected of a criminal offence and with the Criminal Procedures and Investigations Act 1996 and Section 222 of the Local Government Act 1972, when carrying out prosecutions.

-14 Action Under Anti-Social Behaviour Legislation
+14: Action under Anti-Social Behaviour Legislation

-- 14.1 Further powers are available to the Council under the provisions of the Anti-Social Behaviour Act 2003 in the form of Community Protection Warnings (CPW) and Community Protection Notices (CPN) under Section 43 of the Anti-Social Behaviour Crime and Policing Act 2003.
+- 14.1 Further powers are available to the Council in the form of Community Protection Warnings (CPW) and Community Protection Notices (CPN) under Section 43 of the Anti-Social Behaviour Crime and Policing Act 2014.
 These may be used for a number of purposes but are intended to prevent unreasonable behaviour that is having a negative, persistent and continuing impact on the local community's way of life.
 Recipients of the notice have a right of appeal to the Magistrates Court within 21 days of service.
-Failure to comply with a CPN can result in a fine or the issue of a penalty notice. - 14.2 High Hedge Remedial Notice These notices may be served following a High Hedge complaint if action is considered to be warranted.
+Failure to comply with a CPN can result in a fine or the issue of a fixed penalty notice. - 14.2 High Hedge Remedial Notice under Section 69 of the Anti-Social Behaviour Act 2003 These notices may be served following a High Hedge complaint if action is considered to be warranted.
 The recipient has a right of appeal against such a notice and failure to comply can result in prosecution.

-15 What Happens Following the Service of an Enforcement Notice?
+15: What happens following the service of an Enforcement Notice?